microsoft/monaco-editor/docs/integrate-esm.md

 ### Option 1: Using the Monaco Editor Loader Plugin

-This is the easiest method, and it allows for options to be passed in to the plugin in order to select only a subset of editor features or editor languages.
+This is the easiest method, and it allows for options to be passed into the plugin in order to select only a subset of editor features or editor languages.
 Read more about the [Monaco Editor Loader Plugin](https://github.com/Microsoft/monaco-editor-webpack-plugin), which is a community authored plugin.

 * `index.js`
 ```js